Finbuckle/Finbuckle.Website/docs/v6.13.1/EFCore.md

 `IsMultiTenant()` returns an `MultiTenantEntityTypeBuilder` instance which enables further multitenant configuration of the entity type via `AdjustKey`,`AdjustIndex`, `AdjustIndexes`, and `AdjustUniqueIndexes`.
 See [Keys and Indexes] for more details.

 ## Existing Query Filters
 `IsMultiTenant` and the `[MultiTenant]` attribute use a query filter for data isolation and will automatically merge its query filter with an existing query filter is one is present.
-For that reason, if the type to be multitenant has a existing query filter, `IsMultiTenant` and `ConfigureMultiTenant` should be called *after* the existing query filter is configured:
+For that reason, if the type to be multitenant has an existing query filter, `IsMultiTenant` and `ConfigureMultiTenant` should be called *after* the existing query filter is configured:

 ```csharp
 protected override void OnModelCreating(ModelBuilder builder)